EasyA-Tech/scroll-handbook/README.md

 ```

 These examples showcase:
-1. How to connect to the Scroll network using ethers.js.
+1. How to configure Hardhat.
 2. A simple ERC20 fungible token contract that can be deployed on Scroll.

 ## Contributing